slackapi/deno-slack-sdk/docs/content/create-app.md

 ## Onward

 Your wish is our command!
-For information about other actions you can perform from the CLI, refer to the [CLI quick reference](/automation/cli/quick-reference) and [Commands](/automation/cli/commands).
+For information about other actions you can perform from the CLI, refer to the [Slack CLI commands guide](https://tools.slack.dev/slack-cli/commands).

 Check out more about how to configure your app via the [manifest](/automation/manifest).
 You can also start building [functions](/automation/functions) to perform some logic, chain them together in [workflows](/automation/workflows), and create [triggers](/automation/triggers) to invoke those workflows.